The prayers in my pocket - Madison Press

 Do you have a specific prayer habit which helps you pray consistently that you’d be willing to share?
 Do you have a prayer request that I can hold before God in prayer?
 You can fill out a prayer card in the sanctuary before worship.
 Drop me a private message on Facebook or let the church office know, and I will begin to pray.

-Steve Roth is the senior pastor at First United Methodist, 52 N. Main St., London.
+Steve Rath is the senior pastor at First United Methodist, 52 N. Main St., London.
 He can be reached at 740-852-0462 or email at srath@londonfumc.org.
 Their website at www.londonfumc.org.

 RECOMMENDED FOR YOU